Symantec1980/Symantec1980/README.md

 - 👀 I'm interested in ... learn programming
 - 🌱 I'm currently learning...
 AutoIt & Batch (SS64)
 - 💞️ I'm looking to collaborate on ...
-Programming Software to Cybersecurity & apply in a SYMANTEC
+Programming Software to Cybersecurity & Apply in a SYMANTEC

 <!---
 Symantec1980/Symantec1980 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.